Timeline & Schedule

 A: As each summer fellow will be matched with one of the following programs based on an alignment between their skills, experience, interests, and each program project's needs:

-- Civic Engagement Narrative Change: analysis of quantitative data sources on elections & the electorate
+- Civic Engagement Narrative Change: analysis of quantitative data sources on elections and the electorate

-- Equity Metrics: literature review on topics related to fair housing & access to opportunity
+- Equity Metrics: Program: background research on topics related to fair housing and access to opportunity

-- Global Justice: data collection & analysis on climate refugees
+- Global Justice Program: research and data collection on climate refugees

 - Just Public Finance: research & data collection for case studies on water sovereignty & corporate power

-- Othering & Belonging: bibliographic research on topics related to Othering & Belonging
+- Othering & Belonging Research: bibliographic research on topics related to Othering & Belonging

-Summer projects will primarily involve independent online work on applied and policy-oriented research; background research (such as literature reviews, case studies, background memos, etc.); support of ongoing research (such as data analysis or writing support for reports, discussion papers, journal articles, or book chapters); drafting of materials for public education (such as visuals for presentations or publications); and other research tasks as assigned.
+Summer projects will primarily involve independent online research and writing.
+This may include background research (such as literature reviews, case studies, background memos, etc.), support of ongoing research (such as data analysis or writing support for reports, discussion papers, journal articles, or book chapters), drafting of materials for public education (such as visuals for presentations or publications), and other research tasks as assigned.

 Q: Are fellows always placed with a program of their interest or choosing?

 A: Prospective fellows will be matched by the Summer Fellowship Committee with a program area.
-The Committee makes its utmost effort to place prospective fellows with their program of interest.
-However, it is not guaranteed that all fellows will be placed with their preferred program.
+The Committee considers each prospective fellow’s preferences during the application review process, but it is not guaranteed that all fellows will be placed with their preferred program.

-To help us match you with your interests, please make sure to explore our “Areas of Work” and state your research interests in your cover letter, along with the specific Institute programs that you see as aligned with your interests.
+To help us match you with your interests, please make sure to explore the above links for each program’s webpage and state your research interests in your cover letter, along with the specific Institute programs that you see as aligned with your interests.
 To have a better idea of what programs and projects previous fellows have worked on, please visit the previous summer fellowship cohorts webpage.

 Q: When do applicants get to know what project they will be working on and the lead researcher(s) who they will be working with?